Categories: Rants; Commerce and business; Ethics and laws

 People have been welding chainmaille before his great-great-great-great-grandfather was wearing diapers.

-I've been doing it long, long before he probably knew what a welder was, but whatever.
+I was doing it long, long before he even knew what a welder was.

 And no one, especially him, "developed cutting edge welding techniques for chainmaille" with